Seven key steps for student grants & loans for distance courses

 How to check your application status

-Have or social insurance number and application number handy.
+Have your social insurance number and application number handy.

 Online at StudentAidBC.